Akakk1/CPGANA-toolkit/README.md

 - PyQtWebEngine==5.15.6

 ### Download and Installation
 1. **(Recommended) Using the Windows executable (.exe)**: We use Pyinstaller to package the Python code into an .exe program and package it into an .msi for easy installation.
-Go to the Release page, download the latest version of the .msi file, which comes with a clear installation process.
+Go to the Release page(https://github.com/Akakk1/CPGANA-toolkit/releases/tag/v1.1), download the latest version of the .msi file, which comes with a clear installation process.

 2. **(Not recommended) Using Python code**: Download the CPGANA toolkit code from GitHub and run it.
 ```bash